heena5498/VotingApp/README.md

 # 📦 Blockchain Voting Application

-> One-liner about your project.
-> (e.g., A modern message board for WGU students to connect and collaborate.)
+> A local machine application for voting that enhances security and maintains validity.

 ---